zkamvar/user2021/prose.md

 create a lesson directly from these sources.
 It shouldn't matter what language is used as long as it is usable.
-To do this, we needed to test the minimal viable product on actual maintainers and we needed to make sure that they were spread across the spectrum of using R, familiarity with the current infrastructure, and even familiarity with The Carpentries.
+To do this, we needed to test the minimal viable product on actual maintainers and we needed to make sure that they were spread across the spectrum of

+ - using R,
+ - familiarity with the current infrastructure
+ - familiarity with The Carpentries.

-We recruited a total of 18 volunteers to run through the Alpha Test, which tested the participants ability to install the infrastructure, create a lesson, modify a lesson, and contribute to an existing lesson.
+We recruited a total of 19 volunteers to run through the Alpha Test, which tested the participants ability to install the infrastructure, create a lesson, modify a lesson, and contribute to an existing lesson.
 After the tests, we asked for 20 minute open-ended interviews about their experience with the new tempalte to see what features people kept stumbling over.

-> Thank alpha testers here in slide
+I want to take a moment to thank the folks who have helped with the Alpha testing, some of whom were part of The Carpentries core team.
+I don't have the time to go into detail about the results, but a big takeaway from this was that everyone was able to install the infrastructure and any problems that occured were from Git/GitHub, which is a big improvement over the current system.

+ - Angelique Trusler
+ - Christina Koch
+ - David Pérez-Suárez
+ - Drake Asberry
+ - Eric Jankowski
+ - Erin Becker
+ - Ezra Herman
+ - Fan Du
+ - François Michonneau
+ - Jon Haitz Legarreta Gorroño
+ - Karen Word
+ - Kari Jordan
+ - ***REMOVED***
+ - Maneesha Sane
+ - Michael Culshaw-Maurer
+ - Sarah Brown
+ - Sarah Stevens
+ - Shaun C. Gaynor
+ - Toby Hodges

 ## Conclusion

 > timing 2021-06-09: 00:48.79

-We have just barely finished with the alpha testing and the next phase for us is to address all the issues that were brought up, clean up documentation, and build it for the beta release, where we will try it on a few live lessons to make sure this works for the community.
+We have just barely finished with the alpha testing and the next phase for us is to address all the questions and concerns that were brought up (for example: how do I use this without clobbering the current R installation on my system?), clean up documentation, and build it for the beta release, where we will try it on a few live lessons to make sure this works for the community.
 It's a slow process, but this way we can avoid major unforseen issues (minor issues are a given), bring users in on the ground floor, get valuable feedback, and strengthen trust with our community.

 And I want to conclude by saying that we ended up choosing a solution that we believe aligns with our values and will work with our community.
 We don't have